Hareport

-Hareport is a computer-animated television series produced by France's independent TeamTO, with the support of the Centre National de la Cinématographie.
-It is distributed by Cake Entertainment.
+Hareport is an animated television series produced by France's independent TeamTO, with the support of the Centre National de la Cinématographie and distributed by Cake Entertainment.
 The series was first proposed at 2006's Cartoon Forum.
 It is also made by Filmwerken and Vivi Film.
 The English dub was done by Big Yellow Duck.

 The show's main characters are Ned and Fred, two hares who decide to build an international airport on their own garden after discovering that all animals can finally fly.

 Hareport was selected for the 2010 International Chicago Children Film Festival.